groofazy/cmpt276-fic/README.md

 Yes, the workload is sufficient for five group members because each epic is a major feature that includes frontend, backend, database integration, and testing.
 The work can be divided as:

-Member 1 (ArshSaran):  Student Attendance Check-In Module
+Member 1:  Student Attendance Check-In Module

 Member 2: Professor Monitoring and Classroom Management Module